Latest Advisories

 News Feed

-Marriages involving Filipino nationals, whether between two Filipinos or between a Filipino and a foreign national, that are solemnized within the consular jurisdiction of the Philippine Consulate General in Guangzhou may register with the Philippine Statistics Authority (PSA) through the the Philippine Consulate.
+Marriages involving Filipino nationals, whether between two Filipinos or between a Filipino and a foreign national, that are solemnized within the consular jurisdiction of the Philippine Consulate General in Guangzhou may register with the Philippine Statistics Authority (PSA) through the Philippine Consulate.

-The consular jurisdiction of the Philippine Consulate General in Guangzhou includes the provinces of Guangdong, Hunan, Hainan and Guangxi Zhuang Autonomous Region.
+The Philippine Consulate General's consular jurisdiction includes the province of Guangdong, Hunan, Hainan and Guangxi Zhuang Autonomous Region.

 Requirements: